 The four inner four planets — Mercury, Venus, Earth and Mars — are made up mostly of iron and rock.
 They are known as terrestrial or earthlike planets because of their similar size and composition.
 Earth has one natural satellite — the moon — and Mars has two moons — Deimos and Phobos.

 Between Mars and Jupiter lies the Asteroid Belt.
-Asteroids are minor planets, and scientists estimate there are more than 750,000 of them with diameters larger than three-fifths of a mile (1 kilometer) and millions of smaller asteroids.
+Asteroids are minor planets, and scientists estimate there are more than 750,000 of them with diameters larger than three-fifths of a mile (1 km) and millions of smaller asteroids.
 The dwarf planet Ceres, about 590 miles (950 km) in diameter, resides here.
 A number of asteroids have orbits that take them closer into the solar system that sometimes lead them to collide with Earth or the other inner planets.

 Outer solar system

 The outer planets — Jupiter, Saturn, Uranus and Neptune — are giant worlds with thick outer layers of gas.
 Between these planets, they have dozens of moons with a variety of compositions, ranging from rocky to icy to even volcanic (such as in the case of Jupiter's Io.)
 Nearly all the planets' mass is made up of hydrogen and helium, giving them compositions like that of the sun.
 Beneath these outer layers, they have no solid surfaces — the pressure from their thick atmospheres liquefy their insides, although they might have rocky cores.
 Rings of dust, rock, and ice encircle all these giants, with Saturn's being the most famous.

 Comets are often known as dirty snowballs, and consist mainly of ice and rock.
 When a comet's orbit takes it close to the sun, some of the ice in its central nucleus turns into gas that shoots out of the comet's sunlit side, which the solar wind carries outward to form into a long tail.
 Short-period comets that complete their orbits in less than 200 years are thought to originate from the disk-shaped Kuiper Belt, while long-period comets that take more than 200 years to return are thought to come from the spherical Oort Cloud.